masato1122/auto-kappa/README.md

 Manual
 ---------

-Please follow the following process to see the manual.
+Please follow the these steps to view the manual.

 1. Download "auto-kappa"
 2. Got into .../auto-kappa/docs